BartlomiejKedziora/Donate-Stuff/README.md

 # Donate-Stuff
-Main idea of the project is to practice React JS and develope my portfolio.
+Main idea of the project is to practice React JS and develop my portfolio.